Maharshi (2019 film)

-Maharshi received mixed reviews from critics.
-Although cast performances, action sequences, plot, emotional quotient and technical aspects were praised, the film was criticized for its predictable and lengthy narrative.
-With a worldwide gross of 175–200 crore worldwide, Maharshi is the third highest grossing Telugu film of 2019 and one of the highest-grossing Telugu films.
-At 67th National Film Awards, Maharshi won the Best Popular Film Providing Wholesome Entertainment and Best Choreography.
-The film also won five SIIMA Awards and two Zee Cine Awards Telugu.
+Maharshi was the third highest grossing Telugu film of 2019 and one of the highest-grossing Telugu films.
+At the 67th National Film Awards, Maharshi won in two categories: the Best Popular Film Providing Wholesome Entertainment and Best Choreography.
+It also fetched the state Telangana Gaddar Film Award for Best Feature Film, five SIIMA Awards and two Zee Cine Awards Telugu.

 Plot

-K. Rishi Kumar is announced as the Chief Executive Officer of Origin, a flourishing company based in United States of America.
+K. Rishi Kumar is announced as the chief executive officer of Origin, a flourishing company based in United States of America.
 He brings his mother from India to stay with him.
-Priya, his colleague organizes a party to surprise him, which would be attended by his close childhood friend Kanna, who had not met him for a few years, professor Chandrashekar and college friends.
+Nidhi, his colleague, organizes a party to surprise him, which would be attended by his close childhood friend Kanna, who had not met him for a few years; his professor Chandrashekar; and his college friends.
 The story flashes back.

-Seven years ago, Rishi belonged to a middle-class nuclear family in Hyderabad; his father Satyanarayana, a clerk in a private corporation incurred debts as a result of his low earnings whose 'failure' caused Rishi to be not on good terms with him.
-Rishi secured an admission to complete his post-graduation in IIET, an esteemed university situated in Vizag and hence had to move.
-Rishi, his roommate Ravi Shankar and Pooja, all of them being classmates became best friends to each other.
-Ravi is the son of a poor farmer, whose innocent expectations about his son inspired and in reality, pressured him to aim at getting a well-earning job in America.
-Ajay, a classmate of them was envious of Rishi as the latter had surpassed him in studies while Pooja, by introducing Rishi to her typical Indian joint family expressed her feelings for him receiving positive response.
-Ravi failed in first semester examinations while Rishi secured first rank in it.
-Ravi became depressed when he got two backlogs in first semester examinations but Rishi encouraged him to trust himself and get inspired from his father but not to feel bulldozed by it.
-During campus placements, Ravi secured a good job making his father, girlfriend Pallavi and the latter's father, a good friend of Ravi's father delighted.
+Seven years ago, Rishi belonged to a middle-class nuclear family in Hyderabad.
+His father Satyanarayana, a clerk in a private corporation, incurred debts as a result of his low earnings whose "failure" caused Rishi to be not on good terms with him.
+Rishi secured admission to complete his post-graduation in IIET, an esteemed university situated in Vizag, and hence had to move.
+Rishi, his roommate Ravi Shankar, and Pooja, all of them being classmates, became best friends.
+Ravi is the son of a poor farmer, whose innocent expectations about his son inspired and in reality pressured him to aim at getting a well-earning job in America.
+Ajay, a classmate of theirs, was envious of Rishi as the latter had surpassed him in studies, while Pooja, by introducing Rishi to her typical Indian joint family expressed her feelings for him and received a positive response.
+In the first semester examinations, Ravi failed, while Rishi secured the first rank.
+Ravi became depressed when he got two backlogs in his examinations, but Rishi encouraged him to trust himself and get inspired from his father but not feel bulldozed by it.
+During campus placements, Ravi secured a good job, making his father, girlfriend Pallavi, and the latter's father (a good friend of Ravi's father) delighted.
 Pooja rejected a job at Infosys to be with Rishi in the US as he had thrown an offer for his AI-operating system idea to Origin, which was accepted.